-It is best to seek the care of a professional if you are unable to stick to a regular dose of Cymbalta, or look into a Cymbalta alternative.
+It is best to seek the care of a professional if you are unable to stick to a regular dose of Cymbalta, or look into non-pharmacological therapies as a Cymbalta alternative.
 People who are abusing Cymbalta, or obtaining the medication from an unstable source (other than a doctor), could find themselves in a situation where they must stop Cymbalta cold turkey.
 If this is the case, be sure to seek medical care if symptoms develop.

 How to Discontinue Cymbalta Safely

 Cymbalta (duloxetine) is a medication that is usually given to treat issues of depression.
 Regardless of the reason for being prescribed Cymbalta, it’s important that when an individual decides to discontinue any medication, they are also incorporating an alternative treatment to address any underlying issues.

 Cymbalta is an SSRI (selective serotonin-norepinephrine reuptake inhibitor).
 For those who are reliant on Cymbalta long-term, the possibility of a serotonin deficiency exists.
 In order to effectively treat any long-term effects of Cymbalta, focusing on potential underlying causes is important.
 Reviewing potential underlying causes with a specialist can also help to ensure the treatment plan is accurate to address individual needs and characteristics.

 An investigation to determine any underlying causes that may be contributing to an individual’s symptoms should include questions such as: